KvngBleach/Security-/markdown.md

 ## Physical Controls limit the access to systems in a physical way; fences, CCTV, dogs... and everybody's favorite: fire sprinklers.

+* Access Control Systems: Keycards or biometric scanners help restrict entry to authorized personnel only.

+* Surveillance Cameras: Surveillance cameras monitor activities and deter crime by making potential intruders aware they are being watched.
+Additionally, they provide useful evidence for investigations.

+* Security Personnel: Employing trained security guards to patrol the premises can discourage unauthorized personnel from entering your premises.

+* Fencing and Barriers: Fences and barriers dissuade potential intruders from entering your premises.

 ## Technical/Logical Controls are those that limit access on a hardware or software basis, such as encryption, fingerprint readers, authentication, or Trusted Platform Modules (TPMs).
 These don't limit access to the physical systems the way physical controls do, but rather access to the data or contents.

 * Firewalls: Firewalls check and control incoming and outgoing network traffic based on predetermined security rules.
 They act as a security barrier between trusted internal networks and untrusted external networks, effectively blocking unauthorized access and helping to prevent cyber attacks.